AdminYF/AccusoftServices-OCR-NodeJS-Sample/README.md

 };
 ```
 ####Reading text
 The document text reader API allows you to read text from a raster document, producing either a text file, searchable PDF or box file.
-The contents of a JSON object containing the workfile ID (**fileId**) and describing the operation to perform (**destFormat**) are sent via POST to the Accusoft Cloud Services api with the api key (**config.apiKey**) sent as a header.
+The contents of a JSON object containing the workfile ID (**fileId**) and describing the operation to perform (**destFormat**) are sent via POST to the Accusoft Services api with the api key (**config.apiKey**) sent as a header.
 A successful response will include a unique (**processId**) which identifies this documentTextReader.
 You will use this processId in subsequent GET calls to get the state and final results of the OCR operation.
 For more information, see the [OCR document text readers documentation](http://help.accusoft.com/SAAS/pcc-for-acs/webframe.html#Full-Page%20OCR.html).
 ```
 OcrService.prototype.postDocumentTextReaders = function (fileId, destFormat, callback) {
   if (arguments.length < 3) {